rcifw/rcifw.github.io/docs/getting-started/connect-to-login-nodes.md

 6. Enter your WUSTL key username as the username and WUSTL key password as the password, and enter the 6-digit 2FA code from the Duo app installed on your mobile device for the authentication method (in the last line) or use "push" to initiate a push authorization to your mobile device.
 7. If everything is correct, a new window would pop up.
 You should be asked to confirm the connection by clicking the “Accept” button.
 8. Once the “Cisco Anyconnect Secure Mobility Client” shows an icon of a green tick on the upper-right corner of a lock along with the message “VPN: Connected to msvpn.wusm.wustl.edu”, the VPN connection is successfully established.
 At this point, you can access the cluster from off campus.

+Users have reported that if you are connecting from a Linux computer after 11/20/23, you need to set your useragent string to something starting with AnyConnect to be directed to the new SSO process.
+If you use an old useragent string, the gateway will repeatedly ask you for your username and password rather than giving you an error.
+For example: `sudo openconnect --protocol=anyconnect --useragent="AnyConnect-compatible OpenConnect VPN Agent" https://msvpn.wusm.wustl.edu/`

 ### Entering my password to login every time is so annoying ...
 How can I connect to the cluster without entering the password?